flintproject/Flint/README.md

 Download
 --------

-Binary installers of Flint's official releases for Windows and macOS are freely available at
+Binary installers of Flint's official releases for Windows, macOS and RHEL 6.x/7.x are freely available at

 https://flintproject.github.io/